How to Plan the Best 3 Days in Valletta, Malta

 Lower Barrakka Gardens

 A short walk from the Upper Barrakka Gardens will bring you to the Lower Barrakka Gardens.
 You’ll find that it’s significantly less crowded here as most tourists frequent the upper gardens instead.
 The view from the Lower Barrakka Gardens offers visitors a different angle of the Three Cities as well as a great vantage point to watch ships come into the harbour.
+Although this isn’t a major tourist attraction in Valletta, you should have time to squeeze it into your 3 days in Valletta itinerary.

 Siege Bell War Memorial